Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 A Visit to the Past

 The Burnaby Village Museum is a reconstructed village that represents life in British Columbia in the 1920s.
 A visit to the museum is always interesting and enjoyable.
 Staff members wearing 1920s costumes act as hosts and play roles that were traditionally part of village or small town life at that time.
-The general store clerk, the teacher in the one room schoolhouse, the Chinese herbalist, and the blacksmith are all available to answer visitors' questions.
+The general store clerk, the teacher in the one room schoolhouse, the Chinese herbalist, the blacksmith, and other hosts are available to answer visitors' questions.
 A special treat at the museum is to watch or ride on the beautifully restored carousel from 1912.

 For several years, my family has celebrated Canada Day (July 1st) by going to the Burnaby Village Museum.
-There are always special events at the museum on Canada Day, including dancing, music, and other displays.
-In addition, visitors can often line up for a slice of a giant birthday cake that is made for the occasion.
-I took most of the photos in this article on recent Canada Days and the rest of the village photos during visits at other times of the year.
+The celebration involves musical performances and includes special guests, such as RCMP officers in dress uniform.
+Visitors are offered a slice of a giant birthday cake or sometimes a Canada Day cupcake instead.
+I took most of the photos in this article on recent Canada Days and the rest during visits at other times of the year.

 History of the Museum